joshnishikawa/SchoolDesk/README.txt

       instrument with its own soundbank or synthesis in the DAW.

-Plug your School Desk into a USB port and it will be automatically recognized as a MIDI controller and should appear as "School Desk" in your DAW.
+Plug your School Desk into a USB port and it will be automatically recognized as a MIDI controller and should appear as "SchoolDesk" in your DAW.

 School Desk has two banks which store 11 sounds each.